optimizely/javascript-sdk/README.md

   This repository houses the official JavaScript SDK for use with Optimizely X Full Stack.
 </p>

+Optimizely X Full Stack is A/B testing and feature management for product development teams.
+Experiment in any application.
+Make every feature on your roadmap an opportunity to learn.
+Learn more at https://www.optimizely.com/products/full-stack/, or see the [documentation](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=node).

 ## Packages

 This repository is a monorepo that we manage using [Lerna](https://github.com/lerna/lerna).
 That means that we actually publish [several packages](/packages) to npm from the same codebase, including: